High casualties feared as 7.2-magnitude earthquake strikes near Haiti - Local News 8

 A tsunami threat that had been issued for the region has passed, according to the US Tsunami Warning System.

-Haiti is in the cone of Tropical Storm Grace, and the storm could have an impact on the area from Monday into Tuesday, CNN Meteorologist Haley Brink said.
+Haiti is in the cone of Tropical Storm Grace, and can expect tropical storm-force winds and heavy rain that could lead to flash flooding Monday into Tuesday, CNN Meteorologist Haley Brink said.

+Heavy rain could lead to localized flooding and mudslides across the region, according to Brink.

+A tropical storm watch is likely to be issued for Haiti later Saturday after one was issued for the Dominican Republic, which shares the island of Hispaniola with Haiti.

 The-CNN-Wire

-Note: Correction: An earlier version of this story gave the incorrect depth of Saturday’s earthquake near Haiti.
-It was 10 kilometers deep, according to the USGS.